Skip to main content

 Free CAM Recovery Gap Analyzer

-Quantify CAM leakage and its impact on property value.
+See your CAM recovery gap and its impact on property value.
 Download free.

-Every dollar of unrecovered CAM expense reduces your property value by 12-20x through the cap rate multiplier.
-A $50,000 annual recovery gap at a 6% cap rate means $833,000 in lost property value.
-This analyzer quantifies your exact leakage and shows the NOI and valuation impact so you can prioritize which gaps to close first.
+Every dollar of under-billed CAM cuts your property value.
+The cap rate multiplier makes it 12-20x.
+Take a $50,000 annual recovery gap at a 6% cap rate.
+That means $833,000 in lost property value.
+This analyzer measures your exact recovery gap.
+It shows the NOI and value impact.
+CapVeri then checks both over-billing and under-billing in a full reconciliation.

 What's inside